carsonaj/mdpr/README.md

 **Background:**
 A Markov decision process (MDP) consists of:

-* a set of states, \cr
+* a set of states,
-* a set of actions (decisions) such that in any given state, only a subset of possible (allowed) actions may be taken, \cr
+* a set of actions (decisions) such that in any given state, only a subset of possible (allowed) actions may be taken,
-* a cost function that takes as inputs the current the state, the allowed action taken in the current state and the subsequent state, which then outputs a cost amount\cr
+* a cost function that takes as inputs the current the state, the allowed action taken in the current state and the subsequent state, which then outputs a cost amount
-* a policy function that takes as input the current state and outputs an allowed action to take \cr
+* a policy function that takes as input the current state and outputs an allowed action to take
-* the transition probabilities between states which depend on the current state, the allowed action taken in the current state and the subsequent state and satisfy a Markov property. \cr
+* the transition probabilities between states which depend on the current state, the allowed action taken in the current state and the subsequent state and satisfy a Markov property.

 **Goal:**
 Find an optimal policy for a Markov decision process that minimizes the cost.